iivanoo/covid-apps-observer/data/data_jp/reports/resources/jp.go.mhlw.covid19radar___1.2.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="jp.go.mhlw.covid19radar 1 reviews"/>
 </p>

+> 最悪。このアプリは日本の恥。アンドロイドなら全く意味ない!<br> :date: __2021-02-05 06:51:09__

+> App hasn't worked since September 2020.
+Uninstalled.<br> :date: __2021-02-05 05:26:35__

+> The media has mentioned that this app has not been working since September of 2020.
+Knowing it now, I feel like I've wasted the storage on my phone just for nothing.<br> :date: __2021-02-05 04:09:24__

+> The government said that there was a technical issue with Android.
+Ths stop tracking and sending data from Sept 2020 up to this moment.<br> :date: __2021-02-04 05:40:19__

+> ゴミアプリ。This app hasn't give ANYONE a warning since September.
+It's basically useless.<br> :date: __2021-02-04 00:04:31__

+> Hi, I am trying to register myself but I always get notice to check my network while it works just fine.
+I couldn't register myself sibce yesterday.I have install and reinstall the app, and I have switch ny neteork from wifi to mobile data but still no progress.how can I sort this out?
+Thank you<br> :date: __2021-02-03 02:36:03__

 > Never worked.
 Always asking for permission for bluetooth even after given.<br> :date: __2021-01-28 02:43:34__

 > Tests for covid don't exist.
 It's a farse.
 This bs is all about fear and control<br> :date: __2021-01-26 02:03:14__